Personal background of the website

 Understanding the Bible

 Like any engineer I just want to take things apart and figure out how they work!
 So I aimed to really understand the Bible.
 I tried doing this by “going back to first principles” as we do when solving engineering problems.
+I kept looking for the “big picture” – the basic principles and patterns underlying all the detail.

 I continued studying the Bible.
 This included formal courses as well as a lot of reading, teaching and discussion.
 I found that getting more understanding of the Bible was creative and exciting.
 It also gave me greater confidence to live as a Christian in daily life.